 Steps you need to take

-- Fill out and sign the Application for Small Member-Owned Generation .
+- Work with your solar vendor to complete and sign the Application for Small Member-Owned Generation .